 Pros

-- Points are highly flexible, with valuable redemption options that include 1:1 transfers to a variety of airline and hotel partners.
+- Flexible rewards program with valuable 1:1 point transfers to leading airline and hotel partners.

 Cons